FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_protocols.md

 ### 1.2.2.
 Use Variables

 > &#9888; You can use variables instead of 'hard-coding' values.\
-> &#9888; You can use most symbolic math operations in the value field to perform calculations before setting the result of the calculation.\
+> &#9888; You can use most symbolic math operations the same way you would in regular python code in the value field to perform calculations before setting the result of the calculation.

 For this simply add a variable on the bottom right of the protocol screen with the &#10133; symbol